 Attending E-State is like getting a taste of college life.
-You will make new friends, experience new things and create lasting memories.
-On the last day, participants attend a catered awards luncheon featuring exciting guest speakers.
+You'll make new friends, experience new things and create lasting memories.
+On our final day, participants attend a catered awards luncheon featuring exciting guest speakers.
 Parents are invited, too.
 All E-State participants are offered a $100 scholarship their freshman year if they enroll in an engineering major and $200 if they stick with engineering through their sophomore year.

 Making New Friends